 As soon as word got out that I was on the hunt for cellulite products, my editorial director, Faith, immediately told me about these cool pouches from Prtty Peaushun, which can only be described as foundation for your body—on crack.
 It's a tinted emollient cream with light-reflecting particles, so it masks imperfections and provides an ultra-flattering glow.
 But it's not just a superficial fix—the formula also tightens and firms skin thanks to hardworking botanical extracts.
 It's basically an airbrushed bod in a Capri Sun pouch.
 (It doesn't get much better than that.)

 SweetCheeks Cellulite Massage Mat ($139)

 You know those eggcrate foam mattress pads?
 Yeah, this feels nothing like that.
 Looks are deceiving, and in reality, these mats are hard.
 The idea is that when you sit on it for at least 30 minutes a day (at your desk, in your car, or wherever), the textured surface massages and boosts circulation in your rear and thighs, thus diminishing the appearance of cellulite.
 Surprisingly, while not the most comfortable thing in the world, the mat actually isn't painful.
-Major points for requiring virtually zero effort and actually smoothing things out (albeit very temporarily), but I have to knock a couple off for making my butt fall asleep and leaving visible indentations in my legs when I was wearing a skirt.
-(They go away after a few minutes, but still.)
+It gets major points for requiring virtually zero effort and actually smoothing things out (albeit very temporarily), but I have to knock a couple off for making my butt fall asleep and leaving visible indentations in my legs when I was wearing a skirt.
+(They go away after a few minutes—but still.)